andersonmann/web-desktop-automated-test-investment-simulator/README.md

 To run the suite test, you should execute the file suite.xml, located at folder src/main/resources.
 You can also run by command line through maven commands.

+After the test execution, are create a execution report file, to evidence the result.
+They are stored at folder called TestReport.

 ### Maven commands